freeswitch/freeswitch-contrib/nmartin/osx_address_book_dial/README.txt

 Edit fsdial.py to set up your server information and phone number

 Start Address Book.
 You should now have a FS Dial entry on the popup menu on phone numbers now.

+These scripts depend on ESL libs to be loaded on the machine that the scripts run on.
+These should be built on a dev machice and loaded on the client machine in the proper locations (python libs)